overseer-ss/overseer-ss/README.md

 # hello im pi
 ## you can also call me noah
-### or any of my hyperfixes when you learn about them or whatever
+### or any of my hyperfixations when you learn about them or whatever
 ---
 > - ive audhd also i'm an .sdd pl.r.l